 The Baltimore Workforce Development Board (BWDB) is pleased to present its Local Plan.
-The document was prepared to comply with the requirements of the Workforce Innovation and Opportunity Act (WIOA), which specifies that each local system describe its operational policies and procedures.
+The document was prepared to comply with the requirements of the Workforce Innovation and Opportunity Act (WIOA) which specifies that each local system describe its operational policies and procedures.
 It anticipates offering services to thousands of residents across our city who bring with them skills and abilities and dreams of a better life.
 It also recognizes that structural and institutional racism pervade the private and public systems that control access to opportunity.
-Recognizing that society has failed many of our citizens, particularly those who are Black and brown, the BWDB and the Mayor's Office of Employment Development seek to build a fully coordinated workforce system of government, community organizations, and other stakeholders that will yield access to career pathways leading to jobs with family-supporting wages.
-Making our work more urgent and more challenging, COVID-19 created the most severe unemployment crisis since the Great Depression.
-Although the economy has rebounded and unemployment in the City has returned to its pre-pandemic level, the city's residents will continue to feel its impact.
+Recognizing that society has failed many of our citizens particularly those who are Black and brown, the BWDB and the Mayor's Office of Employment Development seeks to build a fully coordinated workforce system of government, community organizations and other stakeholders that will yield access to career pathways leading to jobs with family-supporting wages.
+Making our work more urgent and more challenging, COVID-19 has created the most severe unemployment crisis since the Great Depression.
 Economic downturns punish disadvantaged residents more significantly than others and for a longer duration.
 This makes our work to deploy effective strategies for economic security through occupational skill building, jobs, and wages even more important.

-When this Plan was first written, American Job Centers across the country had either closed or been able to offer only limited in-person services.
-Centers have now returned to in-person services.
-The closures forced the Baltimore workforce network to develop new and innovative ways to support residents and employers.
-We have maintained successful virtual strategies now that our our centers are fully open for customers, increasing the ways that residents can access our services.
-We recognize that the job loss and financial impact caused by the pandemic will take many years to recover from and the human suffering will never be forgotten.
+American Job Centers across the country have either closed or been able to offer only limited in-person services.
+The Baltimore workforce network has had to develop new and innovative ways to support residents and employers.
+We intend to maintain successful virtual strategies even after our centers are fully open for customers.
+With vaccine distribution underway, there is reason for optimism and this Plan anticipates in person services to be fully restored in the near future, we recognize that the job loss and financial impact caused by COVID will take many years to recover from and the human suffering will never be forgotten.

-WIOA provides critical financial resources to our city, but the workforce system is bigger than any one funding stream.
-Though this plan specifies how federal resources are utilized, the BWDB envisions a comprehensive system in which public agencies, the nonprofit community, and the private sector work in true partnership to create a network of service delivery that stimulates career pathways for residents to access good jobs and provides a simplified process for employers to find their skilled workforce.
+WIOA provides critical financial resources to our city but the workforce system is bigger than any one funding stream.
+Though this plan specifies how federal resources are utilized, the BWDB envisions a comprehensive system in which public agencies, the nonprofit community and the private sector work in true partnership to create a network of service delivery that stimulates career pathways for residents to access good jobs and provides a simplified process for employers to find their skilled workforce.
 This partnership is easier said than done.
-An effective and comprehensive system requires tending and for each party to recognize that the whole (the system) is greater than the sum of its parts (any individual organization).
-It means that workforce organizations - public and nonprofit - must attentively and fully coordinate services to deliver the most-qualified resident for the job.
+A true comprehensive system requires tending and for each party to recognize that the whole (the system) is greater than the sum of its parts (any individual organization).
+It means that workforce organizations - public and nonprofit - must truly coordinate services to deliver the most qualified resident for the job.
 It requires complete transparency so that residents and employers have the information to make the best choices to achieve their objective.